D-zigi/NLP-AI/README.md

 * **Chat History Management:** Allows users to load and save chat histories, preserving their interactions for future reference.
 * **Error Handling:** Implements robust error handling mechanisms to gracefully manage potential issues during communication with the Gemini API.

+## Apps

+### Gemini chatbot
+    This app provides a basic chat interface for interacting with the Gemini API.
+Users can type messages and receive responses from the Gemini model.

+### Gemini web builder
+    This app allows users to build simple websites using the Gemini API.
+Users can provide text descriptions of their desired website, and the Gemini API will generate the HTML code.

 # own NLP model:

 Not implemented yet.